 - a mother of a baby up to six months

 - a breastfeeding mother of a baby up to 12 months old

 - a parent or caregiver of a child up to age five

 - Do you live in New York State?

-If you already receive SNAP, Medicaid, or TANF benefits, you may be eligible for WIC.
+If you already get SNAP, Medicaid, or TANF benefits, you may be eligible for WIC.

 Take a short survey to see if you might be eligible for this or 30 other programs.Am I Eligible?

-- Find your local WIC agency, or call the Growing Up Healthy Hotline at 800-522-5006 and ask for the location nearest to you.
+- Make an appointment at your local WIC agency or call the Growing Up Healthy Hotline at 800-522-5006.

-- A qualified WIC staff member will complete a short assessment during your appointment for all family members applying for WIC.
-This screening includes a finger stick blood test, height and weight, and a discussion of your health and nutrition concerns.
+- You and your family members will be assessed during your appointment.
+This includes a finger stick blood test, height and weight, and a discussion of your health and nutrition concerns.

 Come back to it later.